mr-ice/round-countdown/README.md

 make ve app
 ```

-The MacOS app will be in dist/Round Counter.app
+The MacOS app will be in dist/Round Countdown.app

 `make ve` will set up a python virtual environment in `venv`.
 To run this without creating a MacOS app you can just